What Are Mast Cells? Mast Cell Activation Syndrome 101

 - Supplement or medication reactions

-You can also learn more about what role the nervous system plays in Mast Cell Activation Syndrome by reading these blog posts:
+You can also learn more about what role the nervous system plays in Mast Cell Activation Syndrome and what you can do about it by reading these articles:

 And finally…let’s go over food triggers.

 3. Mast Cell Activation Syndrome and Food Intolerances

 Inflammatory foods are a very common trigger in Mast Cell Activation Syndrome.
 They can set off inflammation in your digestive system.

 The main food trigger we think of with Mast Cell Activation Syndrome is high histamine foods.